rabbitmq/rabbitmq-website/site/production-checklist.md

 these tend to have lots of objects, so everything goes in the same direction: slow.
-If you need a cluster this large, we would very much like to find out what you are doing with RabbitMQ because we wouldn't want to say that you are doing it wrong without knowning more.
+If you need a cluster this large, we would very much like to find out what you are doing with RabbitMQ because we wouldn't want to say that you are doing it wrong without knowing more.
 As it stands today, RabbitMQ is not built for clusters larger than nine (9) nodes.

-### <a id="distribution-considerations-partition-handling-strategy" class="anchor" href="#distribution-considerations-partition-handling-strategy">Partition Handling Strategy</a>

-It is important to pick a [partition handling strategy](/partitions.html) before going into production.
-When in doubt, use the `autoheal` strategy.

 ### <a id="distribution-considerations-ntp" class="anchor" href="#distribution-considerations-ntp">Node Time Synchronization</a>